theCanadianHat/OCA8/README.md

 #### 03/26/18
 I have slacked some.
 I am not proud of this.
 I have continued to work on the chapters that I have already read.
 I am just doing so at a decreased rate.
 Hopefully this week I can do better than last.
 I am going for being consistent over time heads down.
 Doing something everyday, no matter how small, is more important to me than the amount of time I study each day.
 I have been trying to do at least 30 mins.
 I know up there it says an hour.
 I feel that was a little too ambitious, but continuing at a lesser pace is better than quitting all together.
 Until next time.

 #### 04/10/18
 Time again for another update.
 I have done well this week.
 I can't say the same for last.
 I did just complete chapter twos code examples.
 Good thing I have already done chapter four.
 Just one more backlogged chapter then on to new stuff!
 Hopefully I can be more consistent with chapter 3 and get it knocked out in little time.
 I still enjoy working on the example code.
 The destractions got me last week.
-We shall see what the next two weeks brings!
+We shall see what the next two weeks bring!

+#### 05/02/18
+Well I'm back on chapter 4.
+Finally completed the catch up work.
+Keep trucking.
+Two more to go then practice exams.
+This is seeming somewhat real.